 To prevent this, ensure you only use a slightly damp mop when mopping your floor.
 If you can, keep mopping to a minimum to reduce the risk of any water damage.
 Instead, regular sweeping with a soft-bristled broom is recommended to keep your solid wood floor free of dirt that can scratch or dullen if allowed to build up.

 Unfortunately, solid wood flooring is not scratch-resistant.
 To minimise the risk of any unwanted surface markings, there are several steps you can take.

-Scratches and marks from furniture legs can be problematic to solid wood flooring.
-Fortunately, it’s easy to guard against scuffs and scratches with felt furniture tips that are available at most home improvement stores.
-These tips are attached to furniture with a built-in, non-damaging adhesive, and they cushion the parts of the furniture that are in direct contact with the floor.
+Scratches and marks from furniture legs are some of the main things to look out from when it comes to protecting your solid wood flooring.
+Fortunately, it is easy to guard against scuffs and scratches with felt furniture tips, these are available at most home improvement stores so you should be able to access these easily.
+These tips are attached to furniture with a built-in, non-damaging adhesive, and they work by cushioning the parts of the furniture that have direct contact with the floor.